 Much of the blame for a lack of creativity, and therefore innovation, can be traced to our traditional educational systems.

 It relies on teaching to the correct answer.
 An innovative thinking model is needed.
-Robinson recently tweeted an article about a new study that suggested 80% of educators surveyed preferred creativity to be included as part of learning standards.
+Robinson recently tweeted about a new study that suggested 80% of educators surveyed preferred creativity to be included as part of learning standards.

 In the same way, David Hughes, founder of Decision Labs and professor at UNC Chapel Hill, argues that innovation is an essential skill for our global economy.
 In talking about creativity in schools he says, much of the blame for a lack of creativity, and therefore innovation, can be traced to our traditional educational systems.